pimcore/pimcore/docs/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/33_Calculated_Value_Type.md

 $valueEn =  $object->getSum("en");   // => 11
 ```

-## Context Information for Cacluation Class
+## Context Information for Calculation Class
 As said before, the richness of the context information depends on the location of the calculated-value field.